How Malcolm X Fought Against the 'American Nightmare' | LatestLY

 "By any means necessary": He saw violence as a tool of resistance against the oppression of Black people.
 Malcolm X, who was born 100 years ago, remains an icon of the Black civil rights movement."What do you think you would do after 400 years of slavery and Jim Crow and lynching?
 Do you think you would respond nonviolently?"
 Those were some of the key questions Malcolm X posed to American society.

 Although slavery had been abolished in the US in 1865, the so-called Jim Crow laws continued to cement everyday discrimination against Black people until 1964.
-They weren't allowed to vote or sit next to white people on buses or in restaurants.
-They lived in Black ghettos and got bad jobs.
+There were artificial barriers to their right to vote in some states, and in many they weren't allowed to sit next to white people on buses or in restaurants.

 "Malcolm X addressed precisely the issues that were burning on the minds of oppressed African Americans," Britta Waldschmidt-Nelson, author of the biography "Malcolm X: The Black Revolutionary," told DW.

 His message to African Americans was clear: Be self-confident!
-Fight for your rights "by any means necessary" — even with violence, if needed.
+Fight for your rights "by any means necessary" — even with violence.

 Pulitzer Prize-winning journalist Les Payne (1941-2018) recalled in his Malcolm X biography how a 1963 speech by the activist freed him, as if by a "flashing sword blow," from the "conditioned feeling of inferiority as a Black man" deeply rooted in his psyche.